Google recommends every business owner be familiar with

 - Analyze Mobile vs. Desktop performance separately.

-- Identify pages marked as Poor or Needs Improvement and fix them.
+Identify pages marked as Poor or Needs Improvement and fix

 3. Lighthouse (Chrome DevTools) – In-Depth Debugging